3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: Measurement result

 \subsection{K-factor}

 In this subsection, the K-factor of the measurement and 3GPP for two scenarios are analyzed in Fig. \ref{Fig 10}.
+It is important to analyze the distribution of the MPC over the delay domain \cite{kf}.
+The K-factor $K_\text{R}$ is defined as the ratio of the strongest MPC to other MPCs in the LoS case \cite{ttk}.
 Fig. \ref{Fig 10}a shows the K-factor of the measurement and 3GPP \cite{r10} in the indoor office in $\rm{dB}$, which follow the normal distribution with $\mu=8.80 \ \rm{dB}$, $\sigma=5.11 \ \rm{dB}$ and $\mu=7 \ \rm{dB}$, $\sigma=4 \ \rm{dB}$, respectively.
-The measured K-factor is bigger than that of the 3GPP because the THz channel has fewer MPCs, and the power of LoS path dominates among all MPCs.
+The measured K-factor is bigger than that in the 3GPP because the THz channel has fewer MPCs, and the power of the LoS path dominates among all MPCs.

 The modeling results of the measurement in the UMi are presented in Fig. \ref{Fig 10}b.
 Similarly, the measured K-factor in $\rm{dB}$ in the UMi with the normal distribution of $\mu=18.85 \ \rm{dB}$, $\sigma=6.16 \ \rm{dB}$ is bigger than the default values in the 3GPP channel model with the normal distribution of $\mu=9 \ \rm{dB}$, $\sigma=5 \ \rm{dB}$.
 Besides, the K-factor in the UMi is larger than that in the indoor office.
 The reason is that the MPCs in the UMi with the long propagation distance have smaller power than those in the indoor office.
 Thus, the power in the UMi is more focused on the dominant path.